For the Canadian Evaluation Society – National Capital Chapter

 - For the Annual Meeting and for all other general and special meetings at which official business is to be transacted, notice of such a meeting shall be communicated directly to members no less than twenty-one (21) calendar days before the day on which the Meeting is to be held.

 - Directors shall be given at least five (5) days advance notice of all meetings of the Board of Directors except in the case of an emergency.

 ARTICLE XII QUORUMS AT MEETINGS:

 - A quorum for the Annual Meeting or other general and special meetings where votes on constitutional or other matters are scheduled to occur shall be twenty (20) voting members present, including three (3) members of the Board.

-- A quorum of the Board of Directors is five members.
+- A quorum of the Board of Directors is four members.